Alcohol and gingivitis are closely linked, and understanding this connection can help protect oral health.

 🦷 How to Keep Your Teeth Clean With Braces: A Helpful Guide

-Alcohol can alter the balance of bacteria in the mouth, promoting the growth of harmful bacteria.
+Alcohol can upset the natural balance of bacteria in the mouth and allow harmful germs to grow more easily.

-These harmful bacteria can produce toxins that irritate and infect the gums, leading to gingivitis.
+These harmful bacteria produce toxins that irritate the gums and increase the risk of gingivitis and other oral infections.

 Excessive alcohol consumption can lead to gum recession, where the gums pull away from the teeth.